 More Must Eat in Central Myrtle Beach

-While planning your vacation itinerary, two of Myrtle Beach’s top area attractions you will want to visit are The Market Common and Broadway at the Beach.
-We have guides for the best bites found at each.
+While planning your itinerary, visit two of Myrtle Beach’s top area attractions.
+The Market Common and Broadway at the Beach are popular spots, and we have guides for the finest bites at each.

 Must Eat In North Myrtle Beach

 Address: 97 Highway 17 North, North Myrtle Beach

 Phone: (843) 280-2288Cuisine: Italian If you want authentic Italian cuisine, look no further than the family and locally owned Villa Tuscanna.
 "Momma" arrives early every day and prepares the fresh marinara sauce and stocks, meatballs, and dressings.
 To start, we recommend the Zuppa Di Cozze.
 And for your entree, try the classic and delicious Penne Alla Vodka.